Exporting application metrics to Amazon CloudWatch

 Specifying the Amazon Distro for OpenTelemetry sidecar in your task definition

-The new Amazon ECS console experience simplifies the experience of creating the Amazon Distro for OpenTelemetry sidecar container by using the Use metric collection option.
-For more information, see Creating a task definition using the console.
+The Amazon ECS console simplifies the experience of creating the Amazon Distro for OpenTelemetry sidecar container by using the Use metric collection option.
+For more information, see Creating an Amazon ECS task definition using the console.

 If you're not using the Amazon ECS console, you can add the Amazon Distro for OpenTelemetry sidecar container to your task definition manually.
 The following task definition example shows the container definition for adding the Amazon Distro for OpenTelemetry sidecar for Amazon CloudWatch integration.